jkjung-avt/jkjung-avt.github.io/_posts/2019-05-15-opencv-on-nano.md

 $ sudo jetson_clocks
 ```

 Then just execute the `install_opencv-3.4.6.sh` script.
+Note the script would download and unzip opencv-3.4.6 source files into `${HOME}/src/opencv-3.4.6`, and build the code from there.

 ```
 $ cd ${HOME}/project/jetson_nano
 $ ./install_opencv-3.4.6.sh
 ```

 The building and installing process would take a couple of hours.
-When done, you should see both python3 and python2 reporting the correct version number for 'cv2' module: 3.4.6.
+When done, you should see both python3 and python2 reporting the correct version number of 'cv2' module: `3.4.6`.

 # Testing opencv-3.4.6 with tegra-cam.py